pateljheel/unicom/README.md

     openssl rsa -pubout -in private_key.pem -out public_key.pem
     ```

+2. Create terraform state backend s3 bucket if it doesn't exist.
+And update the bucket name in `infrasture/backend` to match the created bucket.

+## Deploy/Update infrastructure and website

+1. Deploy or update (for first time run for the deployment) the infrastructure using terraform.

+    ```bash
+    cd infrastructure
+    terraform init
+    terraform apply
+    ```

 2. Build the website in the `website/unicom` directory.

     ```bash
-    cd website/unicom
+    cd ../website/unicom
     npm install
     npm run build
     ```

-3. Create terraform state backend s3 bucket if it doesn't exist.
-And update the bucket name in `infrasture/backend` to match the created bucket.

-## Deploy/Update infrastructure

-1. Deploy or update (for first time run for the deployment) the infrastructure using terraform.
+3. Again run terraform to sync website to the website s3 bucket.

     ```bash
+    cd ../../infrastructure
     terraform init
     terraform apply
     ```

 ## API Docs are available at the API endpoint `/apidocs`.